The time is upon us once more, a new year is here with a feeling of new beginnings for many.

 Of course this can be a great activity to partake in if done in a thoughtful and sustainable way.

-This piece hasn’t been written to knock resolutions or the pursuit of developing oneself, but rather provide an alternative method to support you in building realistic and sustainable changes in your life over the next 12 months.
+This piece hasn’t been written to knock resolutions or the pursuit of developing oneself.
+Rather, it provides an alternative method to support you in building sustainable changes in your life over the next 12 months.

 What could we do instead?